top of page

 They come at him five times - distracting, intimidating, wearing him down.

-He asks God to strengthen his hands… and he keeps going.
+But Nehemiah doesn’t bite.
+He stays focused.
+He asks God to strengthen his hands, and he keeps going.

 That’s the kind of quiet detachment we need.